Low rates helping affordability

 Garrett used the figures to push for lightening the tax burden on new housing.

-“With direct and indirect taxation accounting for over 40 per cent of the cost of a new house in some markets, the role of progressing tax reform in order to drive better affordability outcomes can no longer be ignored,” he said.
+“With direct and indirect taxation accounting for over 40% of the cost of a new house in some markets, the role of progressing tax reform in order to drive better affordability outcomes can no longer be ignored,” he said.